-Outside contracted employees shall be responsible for appropriate removal of ACM off campus.
-Waste manifests and other records shall be provided to the University's EHS department.
+Outside contracted employees shall be responsible for appropriate and compliant removal of ACM off campus.
+Waste manifests shall be provided to the contracting University department and copies shall be provided to EHS.

 XII.
 Employee Notification

 Employees will be notified whenever applicable and prior to any work with ACM in their immediate or adjacent area.